Atlantic rowers take on climate challenge – backed by Water Plus

 Emma adds: “This is one of the most extreme endurance feats on Earth.
 We’re combining our passion for the ocean with a mission to inspire sustainable practices.”

-Head over to the Call to Earth website to learn more about the team, their mission and to give your support.
+Head over to the Call to Earth website to learn more about the team, their mission and ways to give give your support.

 Race details

-The World’s Toughest Row spans over 3,000 miles from La Gomera in the Canary Islands to Antigua & Barbuda.
-Up to 40 teams from around the world will take part in this epic challenge.
+The World’s Toughest Row spans 3,000 miles, from La Gomera in the Canary Islands, to Antigua & Barbuda.
+43 teams from around the world took part in this epic challenge, crossing the finish line in January and February 2026.

 This website uses cookies to ensure you get the best experience, these are broken down to essential and non-essential.
 Learn more